Charity trustees are the people who share the ultimate responsibility for governing a charity.

 JE: I was keen to make a contribution to the wider community, where my skills and experience would hopefully be useful in supporting the work of a charity improving people’s lives.
 I also have a strong personal interest in mental health issues and so I was very keen to support the work of Devon Mind, a leading charity working in this field in my local region.

 PK: I became a trustee because a former Tozers partner had a long-standing connection with the Headway group of charities.
 He told me about the important work they do.
-His example showed me the contribution which a professional trustee is able to make.
+His example showed me the contribution that a professional trustee is able to make.

 VC: I feel a duty to put something back into society – being a lawyer in Devon is a privileged position and it is an accident of fate that we are born into the families we are and had the chance of a good education so the least we can do is do something for others less fortunate and to try and make the world a better place.